stephenmullens/dlg/README.md

 ### Integration Testing:
 A number of integration tests have been created which:
-- Test with a variety of both valid and invalid lists
+- test a variety of both valid and invalid lists.
-- verify that failing to include the correct dict key gives an error
+- verify that failing to include the correct dict key gives an error.
-- verify GET responds with the appropriate error
+- verify GET responds with an appropriate error.
+- verify that failing to send a list gives an error.

+These tests are not exhaustive, and more thought needs to be placed on edge cases.

 ### Unit Testing:
 The clean_number_list function was created and is being unit tested.
-- A large number of tests are performed, but these are not exhaustive.
+- verify that "good" lists are correctly cleaned.
+- verify that "bad" lists return False.